-For financial reporting purposes, heritage assets (excluding multi-use heritage assets) and stewardship land are not recorded as part of PP&E. Since heritage assets are intended to be preserved as national treasures, it is anticipated that they will be maintained in reasonable repair and that there will be no diminution in their usefulness over time.
+For financial reporting purposes, heritage assets (excluding multi-use heritage assets) and stewardship land are not recorded as part of general PP&E. Since heritage assets are intended to be preserved as national treasures, it is anticipated that they will be maintained in reasonable repair and that there will be no diminution in their usefulness over time.
 Many assets are clearly heritage assets.
 For example, the National Park Service manages the Washington Monument, the Lincoln Memorial and the Mall.
-Heritage assets that are predominantly used in general government operations are considered multi-use heritage assets and are included in PP&E. Stewardship land is also consistent with the treatment of heritage assets in that much of the government's land is held for the general welfare of the nation and is intended to be preserved and protected.
+Heritage assets that are predominantly used in general government operations are considered multi-use heritage assets and are included in general PP&E. Stewardship land is also consistent with the treatment of heritage assets in that much of the government's land is held for the general welfare of the nation and is intended to be preserved and protected.
 Stewardship land is land owned by the government but not acquired for or in connection with general PP&E. Because most federal land is not directly related to general PP&E, it is deemed to be stewardship land and accordingly, it is not reported on the Balance Sheet.
 Examples of stewardship land include national parks and forests.
-For more details on stewardship assets, see Note 24-Stewardship Land and Heritage Assets.
+For additional information on stewardship assets, see Note 25-Stewardship Property, Plant, and Equipment.

-G. Debt and Equity Securities
+G. Securities and Investments

-Most debt and equity securities are held by component entities that apply FASB standards and are not converted to FASAB standards in consolidation.
-Certain other securities held by component entities that apply FASB standards are classified as held-to-maturity, available-for-sale, and trading.
-Held-to-maturity debt and equity securities are reported at cost, net of unamortized premiums and discounts.
-Available-for-sale debt and equity securities are reported at fair value.
-Trading debt and equity securities are reported at fair value.
+Most securities and investments are held by component entities that apply FASB standards and are not converted to FASAB standards in consolidation as permitted by SFFAS No. 47.
+Securities and investments are classified as held-to-maturity, available-for-sale, and trading.
+Held-to-maturity securities are reported at cost, net of unamortized premiums and discounts.
+Available-for-sale securities are reported at fair value.
+Trading securities are reported at fair value.
 The investment categories are classified by security type; Non-U.S. government, mortgage/asset backed, commercial, corporate and other bonds, unit trust and common stocks.
-Entities that apply FASB standards are reported by fair value measurement hierarchy levels 1, 2, 3, and "other" category.
+Securities and investments are also classified using fair value measurement hierarchy levels 1, 2, 3, and "other" category.
+See Note 7-Securities and Investments for additional information.